-Academic associate

-is a person appointed by Senex based on the recommendation of colleges in terms of the Policy regarding Academic Associates.
-It is a collective term that refers to:

-- Professor Extraordinarius

-- Research Fellow

-- Honorary Professor

-- Emeritus Professor;

-Bureau

-is a structure that functions on a membership model aimed at generating additional resources (third stream income) aimed at extending the research and community engagement capacity of the University;

-Department

-is an operational unit;

-Developing researcher

-refers to a researcher who is:

-- 1. permanently employed by UNISA, and - 2. registered for a master's degree;

-Discipline

-relates to a specific field of academic study and specialisation;

-Emerging researcher

-is a researcher who is:

-- 1. permanently employed by UNISA, and - 2. registered for a doctoral degree; or has a doctoral degree that is less than five years old and has produced less than three accredited research outputs in the last five years, and

-3. not a proven and NRF-rated researcher;

-Approved - Council - 26.04.06 Revision - approved - Council - 19.11.2010 means the creation and successful implementation of new ideas and inventions through the generation of tangible outcomes that benefits society;
+Academic associate is a person appointed in terms of the Delegation By Council of Decision Making Authority Policy, and shall include Professor Extraordinary, Honorary Professor and, Research Fellow, but excluding Post-Doctoral Fellow, or Emeritus Professor Bureau is a structure that functions on a membership model aimed at generating additional resources (third stream income) aimed at extending the research and community engagement capacity of UNISA; Department is an operational unit established by UNISA; Developing researcher refers to a researcher who is: 1. permanently employed by UNISA, and 2. registered for a master's degree; Discipline relates to a specific field of academic study and specialization; Endowed research chair means a professorship funded by endowment funds specifically set up for that purpose; Endowed research chair incumbent means the Professor appointed to the Endowed Research Chair; Emerging researcher is a researcher who is: a{-} approved - Exco of Council - 10.12 $^{\circ}$ 2018 permanently employed by UNISA, and registered for a doctoral degree; or has a doctoral degree that is less than five years old and has produced less than three accredited research outputs in the last five years, and 3. not a proven and NRF-rated researcher; Innovation means the creation and successful implementation of new ideas and inventions through the generation of tangible outcomes that benefits society; NRF-rated researcher is a researcher who has been awarded a rating by the National Research Foundation; Paradigm refers to the national and international framework within which research takes place in a given discipline or fields and which determines the possible methodologies, assumptions and hypotheses in that discipline or field or across disciplines or fields; Peer review Means a system that is designed to ensure that only high quality and reliable information is published in scholarly books and scientific journals.
+It is the evaluation of creative work or performance by specialists in the same subject field in order to ensure the quality of the work or performance in that field.
+A double-blind peer review process is preferable.
+Proven researcher refers to a researcher who is: 1. permanently employed by UNISA, and 2. in possession of a doctoral degree and has produced at least three accredited research outputs (of which at least two publications are in accredited journals) during the foregoing five years; or has been awarded a rating by the NRF and is still producing accredited research outputs; Research means a systematic investigation aimed at the development of, or contribution to, knowledge through acceptable means of scientific dissemination.
+Research associates collectively refer to academic associates, visiting researchers and postdoctoral fellows and are not employees of UNISA; Research entity refers to one of the following recognized entities: College of Graduate StudiesCollege of Accounting Sciences Revision - approved - Exco of Council - 10.12.2 Revision - approved - Exco of Council - 24 June

-Revision - approved Council - 22.06.2012 Revision - approved Council - 28.04.2016 -2- is a researcher who has been awarded a rating by the National Research Foundation;
+Revision - approved - Exco of Council - 10.12.2018 Revision - approved - Exco of Council - 24 June 2022

-Innovation

-NRF-rated researcher

-Paradigm

-refers to the national and international framework within which research takes place in a given discipline or fields and which determines the possible methodologies, assumptions and hypotheses in that discipline or field or across disciplines or fields;

-Proven researcher

-refers to a researcher who is:

-- 1. permanently employed by UNISA, and - in possession of a doctoral degree and has produced at least three accredited research outputs (of which at least two publications are in accredited journals) during the foregoing five years; or has been awarded a rating by the NRF and is still producing accredited research outputs;

-Research associates

-collectively refer to academic associates, visiting researchers and postdoctoral fellows and are not employees of UNISA;

-Research entity

-refers to one of the following recognised entities:

-- College of Graduate Studies

-- College of Accounting Sciences

-- College of Agriculture and Environmental Sciences

-- College of Economic and Management Sciences

-- College of Education

-- College of Human Sciences

-- College of Law

-- College of Science, Engineering and Technology

-- Professional Research Group (PRG), comprising professional employees

-- Graduate School for Business Leadership

-- Any other entity recognised by Senate as a research entity;

-Research institute
+© 2023 UNISA

+All rights reserved

+- College of Agriculture and Environmental Sciences - College of Economic and Management Sciences - College of Education - College of Human Sciences - College of Law - College of Science, Engineering and Technology - Professional Research Group (PRG), comprising professional employees - Graduate School for Business Leadership - Any other entity recognized by Senate as a research entity;

-is an academic unit for the purpose of facilitating collaborative multi-, inter- and/or trans-disciplinary research and to provide research-based knowledge;
+Research institute is an academic unit for the purpose of facilitating collaborative multi-, inter- and/or trans-disciplinary research and to provide research-based knowledge;